erwa/notes/intellij.md

 Cmd + W
 ```
 Example: Put cursor in word, Cmd + W will expand to word, then another word or method, then whole line, then block, then method, etc.

+### See more entries for variable in debugger
+Expand variable, then right click variable -> Adjust Range

 ### Debug Window